Kerr-McGee Chemical, LLC

 Affected Media: Ground water, soil, sediments

-Cleanup Status: Remedial investigation/feasibility study completed
+Cleanup Status: Remedial investigation/ feasibility study ongoing

 Human Exposure Under Control: Yes